STORY

 Putting humans first – ergonomics and health

-According to the PWC report entitled Workforce of the future – the competing forces shaping 2030, 73 per cent of us believe that technology can never replace the human brain.
+According to the PWC report entitled Workforce of the future – the competing forces shaping 2030, 73 percent of us believe that technology can never replace the human brain.
 A focus on the human aspect will create tomorrow’s dynamic workplace where an increasingly important work environment will be even better than it was before.
 Today’s emphasis is largely on the individual and soft values such as identity, development, inclusion and experiences.
 And this has a bearing on the way offices should be designed.
 As our working lives become more flexible, so too must the physical work environment.
 Ergonomics plays an important part in making sure a chair will suit many individuals and be just as comfortable at home as in the office.
 Portable, ergonomic furniture in touch-down areas and places for focused work will be taken to the next level, and also taken for granted.
 Mobility and adaptability will be at the heart, and not only reflected in furnishings in general, but also in the workplace chair itself.
 Because we do a better job when we feel good physically and mentally, ergonomics and human-centred design will optimize the balance between employee strengths and limitations.
 A study from the McKinsey Global Institute shows that employees suffer less stress and take less sick leave in companies that invest in employee health.

 Thus the physical and mental health of employees will continue to be important.
 In the future, things will probably centre more on finding ways to maintain well-being and prevent injuries and stress rather than treating illnesses and symptoms caused by poor working conditions.
 Biosensor technology could be used to detect and monitor mood and energy levels, e.g. to identify the level of motivation or stress.
-According to Ericsson’s The Dematerialized Office, 66 per cent of respondents believe that digital methods for sensing when a colleague is nervous or upset will probably be in use in the workplace by 2030.
+According to Ericsson’s The Dematerialized Office, 66 percent of respondents believe that digital methods for sensing when a colleague is nervous or upset will probably be in use in the workplace by 2030.
 Body sensors can also monitor activity levels to encourage more movement during the day to improve mental and physical health.
 Imagine an office chair whose sensors can measure how long you’ve been sitting, how many hours you slept, and what your heart rate and blood pressure are.
 Your chair then reminds you when to take a walk, a rest or a snack.
 All this is possible in potential products for tomorrow’s office!

 Enhancing the office experience – when our senses encounter technology